noyhrynban/NoNeedforCrabs-macOS/README.md

 ## Why The Name

 The episodes of *Tenchi Universe* are all titled "No Need for ..."
 Since this screen saver is nothing but a couple crabs, **No Need For Crabs** seemed like a good name.

+## Port to webGL

+I did a [port to webGL](https://github.com/noyhrynban/NoNeedforCrabs-webGL) so anyone can [enjoy these cute little crabs](https://ryanharper.net/NoNeedforCrabs-webGL/).